The scope of discovery

 Representing yourself in a civil case part VII: proceeding with a civil case.
 What is discovery, Mass.
 Trial Court.

-- Bender's forms of discovery, Matthew Bender, loose-leaf.
+- Bender's forms of discovery, Matthew Bender, loose-leaf, with supplements.

 - The family lawyer’s discovery toolkit, MCLE, 2018.

 - Guerilla discovery, James Publishing, with supplement and CD-ROM.

-- Massachusetts litigation forms and analysis, by Anthony Doniger, Law Cooperative, loose-leaf.
+- Massachusetts litigation forms and analysis, 1995, by Anthony Doniger, Law Cooperative Publishing, loose-leaf with updates.

-- Massachusetts pleading and practice: Forms & Commentary, Bender, loose-leaf.
+- Massachusetts pleading and practice: Forms & commentary, Matthew Bender, loose-leaf with updates.

 - Model interrogatories, 2014, James Publishing, with supplements.